Bakary Bagayoko

-Bakary Bagayoko (born 7 October 1998) is a Guinean professional footballer who plays for Sporting Kansas City II in MLS Next Pro.
+Bakary Bagayoko (born 7 October 1998) is a Guinean professional footballer.

 Career

 College and amateur

 Bagayoko began his college career playing for Cumberland University.
 In 2021, Bagayoko was named to the All-Mid-South Conference First Team and was an NAIA All-American Honorable Mention.

 While at college, Bagayoko also appeared in the USL League Two with Lakeland Tropics, Reading United, and Ocean City Nor'easters.

 Professional

 On 17 February 2022, Bagayoko signed a professional contract with Sporting Kansas City II in MLS Next Pro.